shashankvemuri/email-transcription-extension/README.md

 3. **Stopping a Transcription:**
     - Once you've finished dictating, click on the "Stop Email Transcription" button (stop icon) in the compose window toolbar to end the recording.
-    - The extension will process your audio and insert the transcribed text into the compose window!
+    - The extension will process your audio and insert the transcribed text automatically into the compose window!

 ## Inputting Your OpenAI API Key
 To enable the transcription features, you need to provide your OpenAI API key.